OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/intro.md

     ![Resource settings for Firebase](images/firebase-resource-properties-single-ss.png?width=350)

-5. Repeat steps two and four for each environment, each time using different configuration and [target directory](#generating-target-directories-for-configuration-files).
+5. Repeat steps two and four for each environment, each time using a different configuration and [target directory](#generating-target-directories-for-configuration-files).

     ![Resource settings for Firebase](images/firebase-resource-properties-multiple-ss.png?width=350)